-Behind the scenes: Delegate education
+Behind the Scenes: Becoming a Delegate

 In our workplaces, if members are our lifeblood, then delegates are the beating heart that keep the PSA alive.

 More than 3400 of us are currently delegates, having been elected by our colleagues to lead our union activity, from recruitment to disciplinary meetings, from planning for the future to collective bargaining negotiations.